Sunday, November 24, 2024

 Dec Hickey, New Order, And The Blokes

-I originally titled this post 'Bring Back Blokes', but got so immersed in a miserable reason about why that was necessary that I had to stop writing and begin again.
+I originally titled this post 'Bring Back Blokes', but got so immersed in miserable reasons about why that was necessary that I had to stop writing and begin again.
 Instead, I'll jump straight in and write about last night's book launch at Rough Trade East for Dec Hickey's book on New Order, From Heaven to Heaven.

 The four men on the panel sat in a line a bit like a girl pop group, but not pop singers and not girls.
 It was a formation for the delivery of anecdotes and personal histories instead of songs, lubricated by a pint or two beforehand in the local boozer (I did imagine emptying out the microphones after the panel discussion, and finding at least half a pint of ale accumulated between the four of them).
 This was a chance for a band's greatest fans to take to the stage many years later, and tell the story of that band from another perspective.